Welcome to Year 2A

 Below are some phonics game websites that can act as a fun and engaging way to support reading and spelling in addition to the main websites above.

-In Maths this term we will be developing children’s skills in addition and subtraction, using this knowledge to solve an array of problems using apparatus such as column method and number lines to add, subtract and exchange.
+In Maths this term we will be developing children’s skills in multiplication and division, using this knowledge to solve an array of problems using apparatus and pictures to solve problems and develop understanding in this area.
 Children will be doing arithmetic focusing on counting skills and then using this to help understand how to solve mental arithmetic problems.
 A key focus area will be to challenge children to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

 The school currently uses White Rose to support the Maths Delivery in school, below is a link to the scheme of learning, home learning and parent workbooks that you may find useful in supporting your child from home.